EthanStandel/solid-joystick/README.md

   /* disables the y axis, limiting use to the x axis, if enabled */ disableY?: boolean;

-  /* disable the boundaries for the joystick handle */ disableBounding?: boolean;

   /* disable the transition animation that resets the handle location after "letting go" */ disableResetAnimation?: boolean;